Tuition and Fees*

-- Post Office: Postal Service Rates are determined by the U. S. Postal Services and will change based on their schedule.
-Post Office Box Rates for Resident Students are non-refundable beginning the first day of class each term.
-Box fees are only removed from student account upon cancellation of residence hall contract for current term due to non-enrollment.
-Off Campus Students box fees are non-refundable once the mailbox is assigned.
+- Post Office: Postal Service rates are determined by the US Postal Service and will change based on their schedule.
+Mail & Package Service Fee for Resident Students are non-refundable beginning the first day of classes each term.
+Mail & Package Service fees are only removed from student account for current term due to non-enrollment.
+Approvals will not be granted for removal of Mail & Package Service fees for any prior term.
+Commuter Student Mail & Package Service fees are non-refundable once the Mail ID has been assigned.

 - Minimum Meal plan for Bates House, Preston Residence Halls, Gamecock Gateway, Palmetto Pathway Program Students.
 Upperclassmen are defined as not being a first year student.